HAINAN: Fast and Accurate Transducer for Hybrid-Autoregressive ASR: Hybrid-Autoregressive Inference Transducer (HAINAN)

 \subsection{Semi-autoregressive inference}

-HAINAN models support three inference modes: autoregressive (AR), non-autoregressive (NAR), and semi-autoregressive (SAR).
-The AR inference is identical to the TDT's inference algorithm (see Algorithm 2 of \citep{xu2023efficient}), and the NAR inference requires simple modifications of (1) passing an all-zero tensor instead of predictor output to the joint network, and (2) moving the joint network computation out of the decoding loop, allowing parallel processing of all encoder outputs.

 SAR inference is a novel algorithm combining elements of both AR and NAR approaches, as detailed in Algorithm \ref{algo_semi}.
-It consists of two main phases:
+For ease of description, we assume the NAR inference procedure also returns the corresponding time-stamps of token outputs.
+The Algorithm consists of two main phases:

 \begin{enumerate}[wide, labelwidth=!, labelindent=3pt, leftmargin=11pt] \item \textbf{Initial Hypothesis Generation (lines 2-4)} performs NAR inference to generate an initial hypothesis.
-It also uses the time stamps of the initial hypothesis to extract token-emitting frames from the encoder output for later processing. \item \textbf{Hypothesis Refinement (lines 5-9)} uses the predictor to compute representations of all partial history contexts in the current hypothesis.
-It then combines the predictor's output with selected encoder output frames in the joint network to re-compute probability distributions for those frames, in parallel\footnote{The computation at line 8 is done fully parallelized, and line 7 may require some sequential computation if the predictor is an LSTM.
+It also uses the time stamps of the initial hypothesis to extract token-emitting frames from the encoder output for later processing. \item \textbf{Hypothesis Refinement (lines 5-8)} uses the predictor to compute representations of all partial history contexts in the current hypothesis.
+It then combines the predictor's output with selected encoder output frames in the joint network to re-compute probability distributions for those frames, in parallel\footnote{The computation at line 7 is done fully parallelized, and line 6 may require some sequential computation if the predictor is an LSTM.
 If the predictor is stateless, this computation can also be fully parallelized as well.}.
-This procedure can be repeated to further improve the results. \end{enumerate}
+This procedure can be repeated to further improve the results.
+Note if repeated, all but the last round of the refinement should limit the argmax on line 9 to non-blank tokens since the token would need to be passed in the predictor for the next round of refinement. \end{enumerate}

-The SAR approach leverages the strengths of both AR and NAR methods, enabling high degrees of parallelization while still taking advantage of text history in the predictor computation to improve the accuracy of the model.
+The SAR approach combines the strengths of AR and NAR methods, allowing high degrees of parallelization while leveraging text histories in predictor computation to improve model accuracy.